 - In the movie and the movie manga, the only difference between Utena's uniform and Ohtori's boys' uniform is the coloring (hers is black-and-white, Ohtori's is green/teal).

-- Kino Makoto in Sailor Moon wears an old school uniform throughout her entire junior high career and only switches over in high school.
-This is technically not so much due to lack of integration in the cast as the school not having one in her size, but it does mirror the fact that, outside of the senshi, Makoto was an outcast in junior high due to her height.
+- Makoto Kino in Sailor Moon wears an old school uniform throughout her entire middle school career and only switches over in high school.
+This is technically not so much due to lack of integration in the cast as the school not having one in her size, but it does mirror the fact that, outside of the senshi, Makoto was an outcast in middle school due to her height.
 Her school uniform had elements (long skirt, type of shoes) that were typically associated with a kind of young female delinquents, sukeban, that were prominent in during 70s-80s Japan.
 Indeed in early designs, Makoto was supposed to lead a gang of girls, and though she didn't she was still stereotyped this way by others.
 This lengthened skirt does not appear in the live-action series as the sukeban wasn't as prominent anymore.

-- Freesia Yagyuu in Jubei-chan wore a different school uniform.
+- Freesia Yagyuu wore a different school uniform.
 This is curious since she did not go to any other school previously.
 However, by the very end she is seen wearing the current school's uniform.
-(Jiyuu herself wore a different one in the first season, and in the second is wearing the standard.)

 - Also Trapped in Another World, Hikaru, Fuu and Umi had their respective school uniforms incorporated into their magical armor in Magic Knight Rayearth.
 The manga even jokes about the impracticality of their outfits.